ankitha-p/Technopoly/README.md

-**Tehnopoly** is a website developed for hosting technical event for CBIT technical fest
+**Technopoly** is a website developed for hosting technical event for CBIT technical fest

 ## Technology